Category Archives: Reflections from elsewhere

 Untitled (The effect of Stravinsky’s Rite of Spring and Kant’s 3rd Critique on the human brain: a functional magnetic resonance imaging approach)

-The brain really is a piece of work.
+from Daniel Margulies & Chris Sharp The brain really is a piece of work.
 You pump in a supply of glucose and oxygen, and the craziest stuff comes streaming out.
-Amongst these streams are the works of Stravinsky, Kant’s Critiques, and more recently, this piece by Daniel Margulies and Chris Sharp.
-The film is a continuous fMRI scan of a brain listening to the Rite of Spring and pondering Kant — showing the floods and ebbs of cortical activity as the music rushes through it.
-Very suggestive, very beautiful.
+Amongst these streams are the works of Stravinsky, Kant’s Critiques, … Continue reading

 Posted in Reflections from elsewhere | Leave a comment